 Sydney Jewish Writers Festival Strategy / Actions Team Timeline (short/ medium/long) 5.1.
-Work in partnership with local business community to respond to issue to cultural diversity es and oppo rtunitie es relat ted 5.1.1.
+Work in partnership with local business community to respond to issues and opportunities related to cultural diversity 5.1.1.
 Provide briefings and other information to the members of the chambers of commerce and other businesses on the cultural diversity situation in Waverley, to enable them to better respond to the cultural diversity of residents, workers and visitors.
 Community programs 5.2.
-Deliver and support programs, projects and events showcasing our cul visitation to Waverley tural diversi ity to er ncoura ge 5.2.1.
+Deliver and support programs, projects and events showcasing our cultural diversity to encourage visitation to Waverley 5.2.1.
 Investigate feasibility of key new initiatives (programs, events, festivals) that will contribute to productive diversity opportunities (see ideas for future funding overpage).
 Cultural Diversity PCG 5.3.
-Reflect cultural diversity of society in Waverley Council's employment practices 5.3.1.
+Review and enhance Waverley Council's employment processes 5.3.1.
 Review and revise Council's Recruitment guidelines and processes to encourage applications from people of diverse backgrounds.
 HR 5.4.
-Support and build capacity of culturally diverse communities and orga anisations 5.4.1.
+Support and build capacity of culturally diverse communities and organisations 5.4.1.
 Provide funding through the Small Grants program to community groups delivering cultural, recreational and social outcomes.
 Community programs 5.4.2.
 Continue to provide and promote support to community groups including information and advice on demographics, local issues and grant opportunities.
 Community Programs